Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 Cancels an order and immediatly enters a similar order in the same direction.

+**Dev notes:** \
-**Dev notes:** _Only the quantity and the price of the order can be changed.
+Only the quantity and the price of the order can be changed.
 All the other order fields are copied from the canceled order to the new order.
 The time priority of the original order is lost.
-Canceled order's locked quantity is made available for the new order within this tx_
+Canceled order's locked quantity is made available for the new order within this tx

 ```solidity
 function cancelReplaceOrder(bytes32 _orderId, bytes32 _clientOrderId, uint256 _price, uint256 _quantity) external
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |